divio/divio-cloud-docs/background/configuration-environment-variables.rst

 you can isolate specific values from your codebase.

-Environment variables are a good place for storing instance-specific configuration, such as Django settings that you don't wish to hard-code into your project.
+Environment variables are a good place for storing instance-specific configuration, such as settings that you don't wish to hard-code into your project.